6 Steps to Create a Repeatable Sales Process in Salesforce

 Step 5: Add custom features to strengthen your sales process

-For example, you might have a rule that requires there to be information in the “Budget” field before moving past the “Needs Analysis” stage of your sales process.
+For example, you might have a rule requiring information in the “Budget” field before moving past the “Needs Analysis” stage of your sales process.
 In other words, a rule like this would control the acceptance criteria required to move an Opportunity to the next stage.

 But there are two important things to remember here:

-2. And, make sure to include instructions so users understand what type of information is needed and why it’s necessary.
+2. And, make sure to include instructions so users understand what information is needed and why it’s necessary.

-Lastly, think of any custom features and controls in terms of adding value to the process.
-Each one should have a solid answer to the question: “How does this help a sales rep do their job better?”
+Lastly, think of any custom features and controls to add value to the process.
+Each one should have a solid answer: “How does this help a sales rep do their job better?”

-The last step, and our biggest tip for success: add in hints, tips, and digital enablement materials that will help your sales reps through each stage of the process.
+The last step and our biggest tip for success: add hints, tips, and digital enablement materials that will help your sales reps through each stage of the process.

-In particular, you can supercharge your sales process by using a digital adoption platform to contextually deliver your best content for each Opportunity Stage to reps directly within Salesforce.
+In particular, you can supercharge your sales process using a digital adoption platform to contextually deliver your best content for each Opportunity Stage to sales reps directly within Salesforce.

 PRO TIP: Here are 7 habits of highly effective Salesforce trainers

-Further, this means that one-on-one meetings between sales reps and their managers can focus more on high-level sales strategies and coaching instead of spending that time poring over the details of what content reps should use for each particular conversation.
+Further, this means that one-on-one meetings between sales reps and their managers can focus more on high-level sales strategies and coaching instead of scouring over the details of what content reps should use for each conversation.

 The Bottom Line—unlocking the power of a repeatable process

-Defining and creating a repeatable process is an important part of any sales team’s success and one that will improve dramatically with the right digital adoption tools and strategies in place.
-And while there are many different things that go into doing this successfully, it is entirely possible to create a repeatable sales process when you use the six steps outlined here.
+Defining and creating a repeatable process is integral to any sales team’s success and will improve dramatically with the right digital adoption tools and strategies.
+While many different things go into doing this successfully, creating a repeatable sales process using the six steps outlined here is entirely possible.

 By first identifying your sales goals, you’ll have a solid foundation to start from.
 Then, you’ll outline your sales process into measured, strategic steps and map out how a successful buying journey guides prospects through from the first contact to a closed sale and happy customer.
 Next, by customizing your Salesforce interface to match with the Opportunity Stages you outlined above, you can provide your whole organization greater insight into how each deal flows.

-Armed with that knowledge and setup, you can create custom fields and features that support, strengthen, and reinforce your sales process.
-And finally, you’ll be ready to contextually deliver truly game-changing sales enablement content that is relevant for each Opportunity Stage, as you’ve outlined and aligned within Salesforce
+With that knowledge and setup, you can create custom fields and features that support, strengthen, and reinforce your sales process.
+Finally, you’ll be ready to contextually deliver truly game-changing sales enablement content relevant for each Opportunity Stage, as you’ve outlined and aligned within Salesforce.

 Once your sales processes are in place, they should never remain stagnant.
-Sales teams are always evolving as the market and products change.
+Sales teams are constantly evolving as the market and products change.
 With this in mind, a sales process will also mature, so teams must be nimble and able to adapt to change quickly.
-Regular monitoring of effectiveness through feedback and performance metrics can help pivot when necessary.
+Regular effectiveness monitoring through feedback and performance metrics can help pivot when necessary.

-To quickly communicate new additions to the sales process, a contextual, in-app learning platform like Spekit makes it seamless to alert team members to new Salesforce field changes, updates to the overall sales process, and augment your digital adoption efforts.
+To quickly communicate new additions to the sales process, a contextual, in-app learning platform like Spekit makes it seamless to alert team members to new Salesforce field changes, and updates to the overall sales process and augment your digital adoption efforts.

-If you’re interested in learning more about how to supercharge Salesforce to successfully create a repeatable sales process, check out Spekit for Sales Enablement or request a demo today!
+If you want to learn how to supercharge Salesforce to successfully create a repeatable sales process, check out Spekit for Sales Enablement or request a demo today!